nkhlmn/contemplate.nvim/README.md

 - support specifying templates folder location
 - support per-entry `save_file` option
 - auto load template files in templates directory?
-- option to clear default entries?
 - alternatively, don't provide defaults at all (use a list of vim filetypes if no entries are defined)?
 - improve non-telescope support?
   - allow for passing multiple arguments and handle completion based on config entries